logpai/Drain3/README.md

 This example uses Drain3 on input from stdin and persist to either Kafka / file / no persistence.

+Change `persistence_type` variable in the example to change persistence mode.

 Enter several log lines using the command line.
-Press `q` to end execution.
+Press `q` to end online learn-and-match mode.

-Change `persistence_type` variable in the example to change persistence mode.
+Next, demo goes to match (inference) only mode, in which no new clusters are trained and input is matched against previously trained clusters only.
+Press `q` again to finish execution.

 #### Example 2 - `drain_bigfile_demo`